21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 4. Lisa Boyne

-Last October, Lisa Boyne told HuffPost about an encounter with Trump in 1996.
-She said that she went out to dinner with a group including Trump, and that he allegedly ordered hired models to walk across the table he was sitting at.
+In October 2016, Lisa Boyne told HuffPost about an encounter with Trump in 1996.
+She said that she went out to dinner with a group including Trump, and that he allegedly ordered hired models to walk across the table where he was sitting.
 Then he would allegedly look up their skirts and comment on whether or not they were wearing underwear — and if he liked what he saw.
 "It was the most offensive scene I've ever been a part of," Boyne told HuffPost.

 Hicks, Trump's spokeswoman, told the website it never happened.
 "Mr. Trump never heard of this woman and would never do that," she said.